-RODNEY ROOTSAERT serves as our Secretary.
+RODNEY ROOTSAERT serves as our Corporate Secretary.
 Prior to the completion of the transactions under the Share Exchange Agreement, he was the Administration and Legal Officer of Singapore Volition, a position he held since August 6, 2010.
 Mr. Rootsaert became a director of Singapore Volition and Hypergenomics on December 15, 2015.
-He has been a director and secretary of Belgian Volition since October 4, 2010 and was appointed director of Volition Diagnostics, on November 13, 2015.
-Mr. Rootsaert concurrently serves as director and corporate secretary of Mining House Ltd., positions he has had since 2007.
+He has been a director and Secretary of Belgian Volition since October 4, 2010 and was appointed director of Volition Diagnostics, on November 13, 2015.
+Mr. Rootsaert concurrently serves as director and Corporate Secretary of Mining House Ltd., or Mining House, positions he has had since 2007.
 His responsibilities include ensuring compliance with all relevant statutory and regulatory requirements.
-From 2007 until 2011, Mr. Rootsaert served as corporate secretary for Magellan Copper and Gold Plc., where his duties included maintaining and preparing company documents, accounts and contracts.
+From 2007 until 2011, Mr. Rootsaert served as Corporate Secretary for Magellan Copper and Gold Plc., where his duties included maintaining and preparing company documents, accounts and contracts.
 Due to Mr. Rootsaert's ten years of experience in providing corporate, legal and administrative services and prior roles as corporate secretary for small public companies, the board of directors believes that he is a valuable addition to our team.

 DR. JASON TERRELL serves as our Chief Medical Officer and Head of U.S. Operations.
-Effective January 1, 2016, Dr. Terrell was appointed to the position of Chief Medical Officer and Head of U.S. Operations on a full-time basis, having previously served in a part-time capacity as the Company's Chief Medical Officer and Head of U.S. Operations since March 2013.
+Effective January 1, 2016, Dr. Terrell was appointed to the position of Chief Medical Officer and Head of U.S. Operations on a full-time basis, having previously served in a part-time capacity as the Company's Chief Medical Officer and Head of U.S. Operations since March 20, 2013.
+On February 3, 2017, Dr. Terrell was appointed Chief Executive Officer of Volition America.
+Since February 2017, Dr. Terrell has also concurrently served as both a director and Chief Medical Diagnostics Officer of Generex Biotechnology Corporation (OTCMKTS: GNBT), a publicly-held biopharmaceutical company focused on developing or acquiring technologies that help pharmaceutical companies discover and develop medicines, and additionally as the non-executive chairman of the board of directors of Kiromic BioPharma, Inc., a private company.
 Between January 2013 and October 2015, Dr. Terrell served on the board of directors of CDEX Inc., a publicly-held company developing drug validation technology, and between January 2012 and October 2015, as Medical Director of CDEX Inc. In addition, over the last six years, Dr. Terrell has built and sold multiple private diagnostic laboratories and currently serves as a National Franchise Corporate Medical Director for Any Lab Test Now, giving him oversight of over 70 franchises in 14 states.
-Dr. Terrell is a Texasbased doctor educated at the University of Texas and its affiliate MD Anderson Cancer Center, with expertise in both clinical medicine and the laboratory diagnostics business.
+Dr. Terrell is a Texas-based doctor educated at the University of Texas and its affiliate MD Anderson Cancer Center, with expertise in both clinical medicine and the laboratory diagnostics business.
 He has a strong grounding in diagnostics and product commercialization and has both executive and board directorship experience with publicly traded companies in the biotechnology and pharmaceutical industries.
 Our board of directors has concluded that Dr. Terrell brings value to the Company with his strong grounding in both medicine and more specifically in diagnostics.